rishik-ranjan/p2_continuous-control/Report.md

 * [Ideas for Future Work](#ideas-for-future-work)

 ## Learning Algorithm
-The Deep Deterministic Policy Gradient (DDPG) algorithm was used to solve this problem.
+The Deep Deterministic Policy Gradient (DDPG) algorithm was used to solve this problem for a "single Agent".
 This algorithm was proposed by [Lillicrap et al., 2016][1].

 There are many other algorithms also which can work well on this problem.
 Some of these are: